 Only peace officers and authorized mental health personnel can place a person under a 5150 hold.
 These placements may be issued after the officer or medical professional interacts with or sees the person in a situation where they pose a danger to themselves or others or show symptoms of a grave disability.

 Peace officers and mental health professionals are not always on the scene when a person experiences a mental health crisis.
-Often family or close friends are.
+Often, family or close friends are.
 Therefore, it is important, especially if you are aware of your family or friend’s tenuous mental state, to be prepared to act.
+A mental health lawyer can help you during this time.

 Steps to Take to Care for a Family Member Experiencing Mental Crisis

-If your family member is experiencing a mental crisis, there a few things you can do:
+If your family member is experiencing a mental crisis, there are a few things you can do:

 - Have the phone numbers for psychiatric emergency care and crisis hotlines readily available.